expressjs/expressjs.com/en/advanced/best-practice-performance.md

 #### For debugging

 If you're logging for purposes of debugging, then instead of using `console.log()`, use a special debugging module like [debug](https://www.npmjs.com/package/debug).
-This module enables you to use the DEBUG environment variable to control what debug messages are sent to `console.err()`, if any.
-To keep your app purely asynchronous, you'd still want to pipe `console.err()` to another program.
+This module enables you to use the DEBUG environment variable to control what debug messages are sent to `console.error()`, if any.
+To keep your app purely asynchronous, you'd still want to pipe `console.error()` to another program.
 But then, you're not really going to debug in production, are you?

 #### For app activity